PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-09 10:10:39
+Last updated: 2024-04-09 10:11:12
-Random Quote: The big bro in the sky had answered my prayers.
-Allmighty five! - Barney Stinson
+Random Quote: There are only two reasons to date a girl you've already dated: breast implants. - Barney Stinson